Newfoundland and Labrador Provincial President

 To Recognize the Human Dignity of All People Everywhere

 Members demonstrated respect for all people everywhere through different projects.
-They supported people in need throughout the world by donating to Development and Peace and other relief funds in times of unexpected disasters in the global community.
+They supported people in need throughout the world by donating to the Canadian Catholic Organization for Development and Peace–Caritas Canada (CCODP) and other relief funds in times of unexpected disasters in the global community.

 The theme of the provincial executive’s fall meeting was Living the Corporal Works of Mercy.
 Guest speakers spoke about people living on the streets, inmates of the penitentiary and patients at psychiatric hospitals.
 Members heard about their plight and were given suggestions as to how they could help.
 Members collected greeting cards and supplies to be used by the resident chaplains and donated hygiene supplies for people living on the street.
 Members made a monetary donation to The Gathering Place for people who are homeless, live in less than desirable housing conditions, are unemployed or do not have adequate social supports.